-Net Cash Provided by (Used in) Financing Activities
+Net Cash Provided by Financing Activities

-In 2020, we received \$9.2 million from the sale of common stock and common stock warrants in a registered direct offering in March, \$97.0 million from the sale of common stock under an Open Market Sale Agreement that began in October, \$26.0 million from the exercise of common stock warrants, \$602,000 from the exercise of stock options and net proceeds of \$652,000 from the disgorgement of related party short-swing profits.
+In 2021, we received \$122.2 million from the sale of common stock under the October 2020 ATM, \$1.9 million from the exercise of common stock warrants and \$1.7 million from the exercise of stock options.
+In 2020, we received \$9.2 million from the sale of common stock and common stock warrants in a registered direct offering in March, \$97.0 million from the sale of common stock under an at-the-market facility in July, \$4.9 million from the sale of common stock under the October 2020 ATM, \$26.0 million from the exercise of common stock warrants, \$602,000 from the exercise of stock options and net proceeds of \$652,000 from the disgorgement of related party short-swing profits.
 In 2019, we received \$2.5 million from the sale of common stock in a registered direct offering in March, \$8.1 million from the sale of common stock, pre-funded warrants and common stock warrants in an underwritten public offering in April, \$7.8 million from the sale of common stock, pre-funded warrants and common stock warrants in an underwritten public offering in September, \$1.2 million from the exercise of pre-funded warrants and \$180,000 from the exercise of common stock warrants, partially offset by repayment of principal of \$3.8 million on the secured promissory note payable to Oxford Finance.
-We used \$1.5 million in 2018 to repay principal on the secured promissory note payable to Oxford Finance.
-We used \$1.5 million in 2018 to repay principal on the secured promissory note payable to Oxford Finance.
-We used \$1.5 million in 2018 to repay principal on the secured promissory note payable to Oxford Finance and \$214,000 to repay principal on a short-term note, partially offset by \$13,000 received upon the exercise of stock options.